sergio-lacerda/Financial-Trail/README.md

 It's easy to get started:

 - Sign Up and choose a plan: Register on the FMP website and select a suitable plan that meets your requirements.
-Through this link, you can get 15% discount: :gift: [Get your API Key](https://intelligence.financialmodelingprep.com/pricing-plans?couponCode=sergio)
+Through this link, you can get 15% discount: :gift: [Get your API Key](https://intelligence.financialmodelingprep.com/pricing-plans?couponCode=sergio) :gift:
 - Obtain API Key: Once you're subscribed, you'll receive your unique API key.
 - With your API key in hand, you can integrate FMP's financial data into your applications, research, or projects to stay informed and up-to-date with the financial landscape.